mnemnion/imp/Forge/markdown/Fabri/syntax and comments.md

 Fabri makes possible something Forth notably lacks, namely, homonyms: words which are different in meaning depending on context.

 This is a dangerous power, in the wrong hands.
 It is power, in other words.
 The reason it is dangerous is that Fabri is scaffolding, until we use it to resolve homonyms.
 Then it becomes infrastructure: we have changed Forth.
 Which is of course allowed, encouraged, inevitable: but to be done carefully.

+Ultimately I mislike languages with operator overloading.
+Even with something like Forge, it's hard to tell what's going on.
+If we apply convention to our word syntax, Forge can use that convention to hide our choice, so `*(bignum)` could optionally just be displayed as `*`, maybe with another Unicode token indicating type information is present.

+I think much of Forth's strength is the clarity of the approach to words and dictionary search.
+We already have `.:` for namespacing and some word manipulations based on that.
+Changing Forth is not the point: writing languages which are not themselves Forth, that's the point.
+Fabri/Forge can use thoughtful word conventions to do things, but Forth should not be forced to parse inside of words.
+That way leads to Factor.

 ### Dialects